Andrew Clyde: Early life and education

-Clyde was born on November 22, 1963, in Walkerton, Ontario, Canada, to one American parent.
+Clyde was born on November 22, 1963, in Walkerton, Ontario, Canada.
 He grew up in Indiana and New York.
 He attended and graduated cum laude from Bethel University with a BBA in accounting and business management, and was commissioned as an officer in the United States Navy through the University of Notre Dame's NROTC program in 1985.
 He served 28 years in naval aviation units and the Seabees, including three combat deployments to Iraq and Kuwait.

 Clyde received the Defense Meritorious Service Medal, Meritorious Service Medal, a Navy Achievement Medal, and four Navy Commendation Medals.
 He retired with the rank of commander in 2013.
 In 1994 he migrated to Athens, Georgia, where he had taught at the Navy Supply Corps School.
 Clyde earned a Master of Business Administration in corporate finance and entrepreneurship from the University of Georgia Terry College of Business in 1999.

 Career

 Clyde opened a gun shop, Clyde Armory, Inc., which began as a hobby business in his garage in 1991.
 He obtained commercial real estate in 1999 and moved in 2010 to a custom-built 12400 sqft edifice based on the design of a historic armory.
 In 2014, Clyde opened a second location in Warner Robins, Georgia.
 He grew the business to $12 million in annual sales and 25 employees.
 In 2013, he was subject to a civil asset forfeiture of $940,000 by the Internal Revenue Service.
 The action was later reversed, and he obtained a refund of $900,000.

 After the forfeiture, Clyde advocated reform of the procedure in testimony before the United States House Ways and Means Subcommittee on Oversight.
 In 2019, Congress passed and President Donald Trump signed the Taxpayer First Act (H.R.
 3151), which includes the Clyde-Hirsch-Sowers RESPECT Act.
 The law limits what funds the government can seize.

 Clyde was a member of the board of directors of Clarke Community Federal Credit Union.

-In 2013 he donated a 5000 sqft facility to Mercy Health Center and Athens Crisis Pregnancy Center, a nonprofit organization.
+In 2013 he donated a 5000 sqft facility to Mercy Health Center and Athens Crisis Pregnancy Center, a nonprofit anti-abortion organization.